 Virtual Reality Exergames that measure spatial orientation could represent a powerful tool for detecting the very earliest Alzheimer’s disease-related changes in cognition.
 Perhaps even more importantly, Virtual Reality Exergames might slow down the onset or progress of Alzheimer’s.

-Introducing the HUR Senso
+Introducing the Dividat Senso

-The HUR Senso is a dual-tasking fall reduction and cognitive training platform designed to support independence.
+The Dividat Senso is a dual-tasking fall reduction and cognitive training platform designed to support independence.
 Think and move exergames are a fun and easy way to improve physical and cognitive function through interactive motor training activities and gaming.